neondatabase/website/content/docs/integrations/node.md

 ]
 ```

-The same configuration can be used in an Express or Next.js applications.
+The same configuration can be used in Express or Next.js applications.